5th Annual U.S. Media Literacy Week

 - Partner with your local maker space and explore new forms of reading and writing with emergent technology

-- Explore a community issue and have children come up with civically-minded creative solutions
+- Explore a community issue and have youth come up with civically-minded creative solutions

 - Debate the ethical opportunities and challenges of what “free” or “private” means online

-Share your plans with us and we will post your event on the Media Literacy Week website, launching after Labor Day.
+Share your plans with us and we will post your event on the Media Literacy Week website.
 Send us your logo and we will add you to the list of partners.

-We hope you will be a part of the 2nd Media Literacy Week in the United States.
+We hope you will be a part of the 5th Annual Media Literacy Week in the United States.